Continuing our recent dive into email marketing (you can catch up on some basic tips on my last post here) let’s chat about the welcome email.

 And if you are using an email provider that makes you use their “thanks” form, I get it.
 BUT!
 That doesn’t mean that your first official email from you has to only be this.

 We are trying to build relationships with our fans here!
 They just gave away their precious email for you to have.
 They gave you permission to enter their inbox and share all the deets of your life and music.
 We want to roll out the red carpet!
-We want to give them the ol’ razzle dazzle.
-We are better than “thanks”.
+You should give them the ol’ razzle dazzle.
+Remember, you are better than “thanks”.

 So, what should you have?